Home NFL Bengals quarterback Joe Burrow triumphs over injury against Ravens

 “You can pitch all you want, but you’re not really sure how it’s going to work until you get out there,” Burrow told ESPN.
 “That happens with every injury when you recover from it.
 That’s part of it.”

-THE BENGALS WERE They trailed the Ravens 7-3 late in the second quarter on November 17 when Burrow threw a short pass to Joe Mixon, who ran in from 4 yards out for a score.
+THE BENGALS WHERE They trailed the Ravens 7-3 late in the second quarter on November 17 when Burrow threw a short pass to Joe Mixon, who ran in from 4 yards out for a score.
 As Mixon crossed the goal line, Burrow flexed his right wrist, which he landed on during the previous play.

 That was Burrow’s last play of the season.
 He briefly went to the locker room before returning to the bench, tried to throw a couple of passes, squatted down and grimaced.